 One Simple Way You Can Attract Younger Customers to Your Business

 21.5% of the population of the United States is between the ages of 20 and 34 (according to the US Census Bureau).
 This age group, a near-equal mixture of Gen-Z and Millennials, responds to media and marketing differently than their predecessors.
 They aren't reading physical magazines or looking at bus bench ads.
-With rampant "cancel culture" and readily available information, the best way to attract younger customers to your business is to be the most ethical you can and publicize it through social media.
+With rampant "cancel culture" and readily available information, the best way to attract younger customers to your business is to be the most ethical you can and publicize it through social media."Millennials will support small businesses because they believe they're more ethical.
+Rather than buying from major conglomerates run by people they don't trust, younger customers will actively look for brands and businesses they feel are the most ethical and human."

 You may be wondering two things: why should you care and how can you do that.
 We'll explore that in the rest of this article.